Get Real (film): Release

-Get Real premiered publicly at the Edinburgh Film Festival in August 1998 where it won the Audience award.
+Get Real had its world premiere at the Edinburgh International Film Festival in August 1998 where it won the Audience award.
 Paramount Classic then purchased the film for distribution.

-Get Real premiered on 30 April 1999 in the United States and on 14 May 1999 in the United Kingdom where the opening took place in Basingstoke where the story is set and the majority of the filming had taken place.
+It was released on 30 April 1999 in the United States and on 14 May 1999 in the United Kingdom, where the opening took place in Basingstoke where the story is set and the majority of the filming had taken place.

 Home media

-The film was released on VHS in the UK on 22 January 2001 and on DVD in the U.S. on 7 November 2017.
+The film was released on VHS in the United Kingdom on 22 January 2001 and on DVD in the United States on 7 November 2017.

 Reception

 Box office

-In its first weekend, the film earned $54,254 while in the following weekend, it earned $55,752 and in its third $78,100.
+On its opening weekend in the United States, Get Real earned $54,254, while on the following weekend, it earned $55,752 and on its third $78,100.
+The film grossed a worldwide total of $1.2 million.